rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 ```

 ### Testing FromSql with SqlParameters
-Expanding on the previous example, for this test we create a mock query provider and specify:
+Expanding on the previous example, for this test we specify:
 - The FromSql sql that we want to match;
 - A sequence of FromSql SqlParameters

-The FromSql __sql__ set up matching is case insensitive and supports partial matches; in the example we're able to match on just the stored procedure name.
-The FromSql __SqlParameters__, if provided to the query provider mock, must be provided in the FromSql invocation for a match to occur.
-Again, the match is case insensitive however it does not support partial matches on the parameter name/value.
-Only FromSql SqlParameters provided to the query provider mock will be checked.
-All others will be ignored so you only need to specify the bare minimum for a mock set up match.
+The mock FromSql __sql__ set up matching is case insensitive and supports partial matches; in the example we're able to match on just the stored procedure name.
+The mock FromSql __SqlParameters__ matching is case insensitive and supports partial sequence matching however it does not support partial matches on the parameter name/value.
+You only need to specify the bare minimum for a mock set up match.
 ```
 [Test]
 public void SetUpFromSql_SpecifiedStoredProcedureAndParameters_ReturnsExpectedResult() {